-Evaluation will be conducted by the Commission services with the assistance of independent experts according to the principles of "peer review", similar to the system used for the evaluation of RTD projects in the Fifth Framework Programme.
+As a rule, evaluation will be conducted by the Commission services with the assistance of independent experts according to the principles of "peer review", similar to the system used for the evaluation of RTD projects in the Fifth Framework Programme.
+However for some specific support actions, such as specific support actions governed by the terms applicable to public procurement procedures, or specific support actions for the activities of legal entities identified in the work programme, independent experts will be appointed only if the Commission deems it appropriate.